AsadillahRamadhan/spark-plug-classification/README.md

 21. Split the data into 3 categories (train, test, valid), by clicking the `Rebalance` button

-22. Balance the data, I recommend you using 70:10:20 method (70% training, 10% validation, 20% testing)
+22. Balance the data, I would recommend you using 70:10:20 method (70% training, 10% validation, 20% testing)

 23. Just continue until generating